hdgarrood/redmine_release_notes/README.md

 * enable the release notes custom fields for the project
 * enable the release notes custom fields for the appropriate trackers

+**Each of these steps is essential to the plugin working correctly!**

 Have a look at the [usage guide](https://github.com/hdgarrood/redmine_release_notes/wiki/Usage-Guide) for more info.